LASIK & Vision Correction Procedures

 LASIK (laser in situ keratomileusis) is the most popular eye laser surgery that uses lasers to reshape the cornea and correct your vision.

-At Cornea & Laser Eye Institute in New Jersey, we perform the most advanced LASIK Laser Eye Surgery procedures to ensure the safest outcome with the best results possible.
+At the Cornea & Laser Eye Institute in New Jersey, we perform the most advanced LASIK Laser Eye Surgery procedures to ensure the safest outcome with the best results possible.
 The LASIK procedure takes just one minute per eye and most patients can return to work the next day.
 CLEI’s professional eye surgeons expertise can offer a vision correction solution for almost every case.
 Schedule a laser eye surgery appointment to find out how we can fix your vision.

 Advanced Surface Ablation (PRK/LASEK)